lat9/one_page_checkout/pages/install_upgrade_v210_or_later.md

 If your store uses the **PayPal Express Checkout** (`paypalwpp`) payment method, you'll need to add a notification to enable _OPC_ to override the payment method's address-override method during guest-checkout.

-In the module's `getOverrideAddresses` function, find this section:
+In the module's `getOverrideAddress` function, find this section:

 ```php
       // debug